Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

   </Figcaption>
 </Figure>

 This is how the simplest triangle rasterization works.
 For each pixel in the canvas, calculate the value for all 3 edge functions and check if **all** are negative (or positive depending on vertex winding).
 You can optimize this by calculating triangle bounds.
-For triangle that spans on vertices `v0`, `v1`, `v2` write following rasterization code:
+For triangle with vertices `v0`, `v1`, `v2` write following rasterization code:

 ```rust
 var boundRectMin = floor(min(min(v0, v1), v2));